 The work performed is closely connected to the purpose of the business.

 Calling someone an independent contractor doesn’t mean they are.
-Nor does signing something saying you’re an independent contractor make it so.
+Even if you sign something saying you’re an independent contractor, you may still be an employee under the law.
 Any agreement that tries to get around the requirements of the Employment Standards Act is not valid.
-Even if you sign something, you may still be an employee under that law.

 The Employment Standards Act doesn’t apply to people working in certain licensed professions.
 Examples include doctors, dentists, lawyers, accountants, architects, engineers and realtors.
 The Employment Standards Branch lists the professions not covered by the Act.